A mission is a task your testers will have to complete. To create a mission, you have to define the task, a description, and the expected path(s).

 3. Define an action

-The mission title should define the mission goal.
-Because a mission is a task that needs to be completed, the title usually describes an action to be taken by testers.
+The task should define the mission goal.
+Because a mission is an exercise that needs to be completed, the task usually describes an action to be taken by testers.
 Use verbs to give instructions.

 *Examples of action verbs: *